vmmon-th0/vmmon-th0/README.md

 ## Hi there 👋
-Let's be in a state of continuous improvement, always do better, and watch out for premature optimization.

 > "*If you find that you’re spending almost all your time on theory,  start turning some attention to practical things; it will improve  your theories.
 If you find that you’re spending almost all your time
 > on practice, start turning some attention to theoretical things; it  will improve your practice.*"